ninenines/erlang.mk/README.md

 updated `erlang.mk`.
 If you submit a new plugin, you also need to add it to the `build.config` file.

+Make sure to keep the commit title short, to have a single commit per package/feature/fix and you're good to submit a pull request!
+And again, please don't forget to run make and to commit the updated erlang.mk or index files along with your other changes.
+Thanks!

 Support
 -------